ewclide/dewjs/README.md

 # **EPSILON**

-    Epsilon - is open source JavaScript library for UI programming.
+    **Epsilon** - is open source JavaScript library for UI programming.
     Provides useful access for document tools
-    Various functions make your code readable and simple
+    Various functions make your code readable and simple.
+    **Warning!** This is the beta-version, and some solutions can be changed.

-### Defined Functions
+### Extending functions
 - Object.$clone
 - Object.$init
 - Object.$join